Jonathan Ogden

-Jonathan Phillip Ogden (born July 31, 1974) is an American former professional football player who was an offensive tackle and spent his entire career with the Baltimore Ravens of the National Football League (NFL).
+Jonathan Phillip Ogden (born July 31, 1974) is an American former professional football player who spent his entire career as an offensive tackle with the Baltimore Ravens of the National Football League (NFL).
 He played college football for the UCLA Bruins, and was recognized as a unanimous All-American.
 He was selected by the Ravens with the 4th overall pick in the 1996 NFL draft, making him the first Ravens draft selection in franchise history.
 He was an 11-time Pro Bowl selection and a nine-time All-Pro.
-Ogden won Super Bowl XXXV with the Ravens in 2001.
+A member of the Ravens team that won Super Bowl XXXV, Ogden is widely considered one of the greatest offensive linemen of all time.

 On February 2, 2013, Ogden was voted into the Pro Football Hall of Fame, the first inductee to spend his entire playing career as a Raven.
 He was inducted into the College Football Hall of Fame in 2012, and has been ranked as the #3 best offensive lineman of all-time by Fox Sports.